 Instructions on How to Make Sofrito:

-Sofrito is the is the sauce used as a base for Moros
+Sofrito is the sauce used as a base for Moros

 y Cristianos, as well as many other Cuban meals.
 You have

 an hour to wait for your beans to soak, so take that time

 to chop your cherry tomatoes, bell peppers, onions, and